 What makes someone a whistleblower?

 A whistleblower is an individual, typically an insider, who exposes corporate wrongdoing.
-The whistleblower often does so even though the wrongdoing that he or she witnessed is considered acceptable behavior within the company or industry.
-Because the wrongdoing is considered accepted behavior, the decision to blow the whistle is a difficult one.
-Those in the whistleblower’s immediate environment often try to convince the whistleblower that what he or she believes is unethical or illegal is, in fact, acceptable and legal.
-Whistleblowers question themselves and seek information to either validate their own conclusions or to question their conclusions.
+The whistleblower does so even though the wrongdoing that he or she witnessed is considered acceptable behavior within the company or industry.
+Because the activity is considered accepted behavior, the decision to expose the wrongdoing is a difficult one.
+Those in the whistleblower’s company often try to convince the whistleblower that what he or she believes is unethical or illegal is, in fact, acceptable and legal.
+Whistleblowers seek information to validate their own questions and conclusions.

 What laws protect whistleblowers?